Didacna protracta: Taxonomy

-The species was first described as Adacna protracta by Karl Eichwald in 1841 who found its fossilized shells in the surroundings of the Lake Elton on the Caspian Lowland, the type locality of the species.
+The species was first described as Adacna protracta by Karl Eichwald in 1841 who found its fossilized shells in the surroundings of the Lake Elton (the type locality of the species) on the Caspian Lowland.
 One of Eichwald's specimens has been kept in the Geological Cabinet of the Saint Petersburg University, although the type series is considered lost.
-A single specimen from the Paleontological Institute of the Russian Academy of Sciences (PIN), collected from the Late Pleistocene (Lower Khvalynian) deposits near the Lake Elton, was designated as the neotype of this species by Nevesskaja (2007).
+A single specimen from the Paleontological Institute of the Russian Academy of Sciences (PIN), collected from the Late Pleistocene (Lower Khvalynian) deposits near the Lake Elton, was designated as the neotype of this species by Lidiya Aleksandrovna Nevesskaja in 2007.

 Earlier in 1829, Eichwald described the fossil species Cardium protractum.
-Kijashko (2013) regarded it as a senior synonym of A. protracta.
+In 2013 Pavel Vladimirovich Kijashko regarded it as a senior synonym of A. protracta, changing the authorship of D. protracta to "Eichwald, 1829".
 However, the type locality of C. protractum, "Hab. calcem Poczaiowensem", likely corresponds to Staryi Pochaiv, which is situated in Western Ukraine.
 For this reason, C. protractum and A. protracta are not considered to be the same species.

 Oscar Andreevich Grimm (1877) referred to his specimens of D. protracta and D. profundicola as Cardium catillus, a species described by Eichwald from fossil shells under the name Monodacna catillus.
-Nicolai Ivanovich Andrusov (1910) have established that A. protracta is distinct from M. catillus and assigned both species to the genus Didacna.
+In 1910 Nicolai Ivanovich Andrusov have established that A. protracta is distinct from M. catillus and assigned both species to the genus Didacna.
+Additionally, he recognized eight varieties of D. protracta.
+In 1969 Boris Mikhailovich Logvinenko and Yaroslav Igorevich Starobogatov merged the varieties submedia, media and grimmi into the subspecies D. protracta submedia which was distinguished from the nominotypical subspecies (D. protracta protracta) by living in the deeper parts of the Caspian Sea and having slightly larger shells, with a straight or slightly concave ventral margin, smoother ribs and more pronounced growth lines.
+These subspecies were not recognized by Kijashko (2013) and the morphological differences between them were explained by allometric growth.